chili-chips-ba/openCologne-PCIE/2.rtl.PHY/1.serdes-tests/README.md

 # SerDes Loopback tests

-For @KemalLikic and Mujo Sejdic to fill in with details.
+For Mujo Sejdic, @KemalLikic and @adnangrbesic to fill in with details, explanations, diagrams and oscillograms.

 --------------------